 Students pre-enroll in the spring semester for the upcoming school year, and the master schedule will be based on that information.
-Students will be able to see and change their course requests through May 1st, by contacting their counselor.
+Students will be able to see and change their course requests pending availability through May 1st by contacting their counselor.
 After this date, no course changes (including all CTE classes, core classes, and level changes) are allowed.
-Exceptions that will be allowed are: athletics, band, choir, orchestra, color guard, drill team, and academic decathlon.
+Exceptions that will be allowed are athletics, band, choir, orchestra, color guard, drill team, debate, and Academic Decathlon.
 These must be requested by the 7th school day of the year.

-Pre AP/AP® classes may be dropped only at the 6 week mark of a course, or at the end of the semester.
+Pre AP/AP® classes may be dropped only at the 6 week mark of a course or at the end of the semester.
 AP Seminar (not AP Research) may only be dropped at semester.
 The decision to make a schedule change will need to be made between the teacher and parents in the best interest of the student.
+Students are required to follow campus procedures regarding schedule changes.
 Campus administration has final approval on all schedule changes.